-- UK is divided into 5 Lok Sabha Constituencies.
-Each constituency has an elected Member of Parliament (MP) responsible to an electorate of about 20 lakh people.
-To find your MP's name & details, click here, click on UK, then find your constituency to see your MP's name.
-Click on his name to find more details (mobile number etc) of your MP. - UK State Government is divided into 70 Assembly Constituencies (ACs).
-Each AC has an elected Member of the Legislative Assembly (MLA)(Vidhayak) responsible to an electorate of about 3.2 lakh people.
-To identify your MLA & her/his contact details, click here and scroll down to find your constituency and the name of the MLA.
-For your local polling booth and voters list here. - UK local government is divided into Gram Panchayats.
-On average a gram panchayat is home to 5,000 people and has 2 villages.
-Each Gram Panchayat has an elected Pradhan. - For administrative purposes, UK is divided into 2 Divisions each under the authority of a Divisional Commissioner(DC).
-Click here for a map and scroll down for list of each division. - Each division is further divided into several Districts (Jilas) totalling 13 districts in all in UK.
-Click here (and scroll down) for map, headquarters and population of all 13 districts.
+- Rajasthan is divided into 25 Lok Sabha Constituencies.
+Each constituency has an elected Member of Parliament (MP) responsible to an electorate of about 27 lakh people.
+To find your MP's name & details, click here, then find your constituency to see your MP's name. - Rajasthan State Government is divided into 200 Assembly Constituencies (ACs).
+Each AC has an elected Member of the Legislative Assembly (MLA)(Vidhayak) responsible to an electorate of about 3.5 lakh people.
+To identify your MLA & her/his contact details, click here and scroll down to find your 'Constituency' and then the name of the MLA together with her/his mobile number.
+For your local polling booth and voters list here. - Rajasthan local government is divided into Gram Panchayats.
+On average a gram panchayat is home to 2,500 people and has 2 villages.
+Each Gram Panchayat has an elected Pradhan. - For administrative purposes, Rajasthan is divided into 7 Divisions each under the authority of a Divisional Commissioner(DC).
+Click here for a map and scroll down for list of each division. - Each division is further divided into several Districts (Jilas) totalling 33 districts in all in Rajasthan.
+Click here (and scroll down) for map, headquarters and population and website of all 33 districts.
 Each District is overseen by a District Magistrate DM. - Each district is further sub divided into several sub-districts (taluk/tehsils).
 Each sub district is under the authority of a Sub Divisional Magistrate (SDM).
 Each district is further subdivided into Development Blocks & Town Areas.
 To find names of Sub-Districts, Development Blocks & Town Areas go to http://districts.nic.in/ & click on your district to go to your district's website. - To identify other officers such as Chief Medical Officers etc, the websites are given on the relevant page of this manual.
 As you find that information, insert it in the table.

-Division/Service Page # Area name Officer's Name/Address/Phone no. Political divisions , - National Lok Sabha 4 Member Parliament (MP) Member Parliament (MP) Assembly Constituencies 4,43 Member Legislative Assemby (MLA) Panchayat 32 Pradhan Administrative Divisions - Division 4 District Commissioner (DC) District (Jila) 45,46 District Magistrate (DM) Development Block 34 Block Development Officer (BDO) Specific services in this Manu al Chief Medical Officer 19 Chief Medical Officer (CMO) Nearest District Hospital 19 Nearest CHC/PHC 19 Gas Agency 31 Local police Station 40,41 Station House Officer (SHO) Police Headquarters 40,41 Superintendent of Police (SP)
+Division/Service Page # Area name Officer's Name/Address/Phone no.

+Political divisions

+National Lok Sabha 4 Member Parliament (MP)

+Assembly Constituencies 4,45 Member Legislative Assembly (MLA)

+Panchayat 32 Pradhan

+Administrative Divisions

+Division 4 District Commissioner (DC)

+District (Jila) 47,48 District Magistrate (DM)

+Development Block 34 Block Development Officer (BDO)

+Specific services in this Manual

+Chief Medical Officer 19 Chief Medical Officer (CMO)

+Nearest District Hospital 19

+Nearest CHC/PHC 19

+Gas Agency 31

+Local police Station 40,41 Station House Officer (SHO)

+Police Headquarters 40,41 Superintendent of Police (SP)